wkh1267/nlp_lab/README.md

 40 point.
 (We will select up to three students with the best overall performance to receive a three-point bonus on their final grade.)

 #### Submission
-You can put in on Github or sumbit all the details directly in a zip file to TA.
+Please submit your assignment on NTU COOL by either uploading a single ZIP file or providing a link to your GitHub repository or Google Drive.

 - Your game
   - Program